 Formal grievance hearing

-The meeting should be held at a time and place notified to the complainant in advance.
+The complainant should be notified about the meeting time and place in advance.

 The complainant has a statutory right to be accompanied by a colleague or trade union representative at the meeting.
 It's best to make this clear by setting out the invite, and the right to be accompanied, in writing - as with all workplace procedures of this sort, a paper trail is important in case any questions are raised in the future.